-Athletics: Pole vaulter Kendricks takes second world gold after duel with Duplantis
+Pole vaulter Kendricks takes second world gold after duel with Duplantis

 DOHA (Reuters) - Sam Kendricks of the United States clinched his second consecutive world title on Tuesday after a duel with European champion Armand Duplantis that electrified the usually muted crowd at Khalifa International Stadium.

-Kendricks stayed alive by clearing 5.87 and 5.97 meters in his third and final attempts but it was his first-time clearance at 5.92 that put him above Duplantis and earned him gold when neither man could clear 6.02.
+Kendricks stayed alive by clearing 5.87 and 5.97 metres in his third and final attempts but it was his first-time clearance at 5.92 that put him above Duplantis and earned him gold when neither man could clear 6.02.

-Kendricks, who came into the championships with a season’s best of 6.06, became the first pole vaulter to repeat at the worlds since Sergey Bubka clinched his sixth consecutive title in 1997.
+Kendricks, who came into the championships with a season’s best of 6.06, became the first pole vaulter to secure repeat wins at the worlds since Sergey Bubka clinched his sixth consecutive title in 1997.

 Sweden’s Duplantis knocked down the bar on this first attempt to clear 5.87 but comfortably cleared the height on his second attempt, pounding his fist on his chest as he stood up from the pit.